 Ensure the details are correct on the pop-up modal and select options as needed:

 - Sticker?
-Check this box if Amazon requires labels for this item.
+This box will be checked if Amazon requires labels for this item.

 - Who preps: Choose whether the seller or Amazon will prep this item.